Board of Trustees

 Overview of the New Governance Structure

 Middle Tennessee State University’s Board of Trustees is being established under the auspices of the Focus on College and University Success (FOCUS) legislation that was introduced by Gov. Bill Haslam in 2015 and, in 2016, passed by the General Assembly and signed into law.
-Until the new board is seated, MTSU is governed by the Tennessee Board of Regents (TBR).

 The FOCUS Act calls for the Board of Trustees to be the University’s governing body.
 The Board is comprised of ten (10) members of which nine (9) members shall be voting members and one (1) member shall be a nonvoting member.
 Of the (9) voting members, at least six (6) members shall be residents of the State of Tennessee.
 Eight (8) of the voting members will be appointed by the Governor of the State of Tennessee with at least three (3) being alumni of the University.
 A University faculty member shall serve as one (1) voting Board member to be selected by the University Faculty Senate.
 The nonvoting member shall be a student representative to be appointed by the Board.